Eating for IBS: How to Choose the Best Diet for You

 Specific Carbohydrate Diet (SCD)

 SCD was founded in the 1950’s by Dr Sidney Valentine Haas who worked with coeliac disease and inflammatory bowel disease (IBD) sufferers.
 It was later developed further by Elaine Gottschall, whose daughter put her ulcerative colitis (UC) into remission using SCD.

 This diet focuses on removing grains, sugar and starch, as well as all processed foods which damage the intestinal lining.
-I commonly start with SCD for my clients who have a moderate SIBO overgrowth, IBD (UC and Crohn’s disease), Coeliac disease (yes, going gluten free is not enough for healing a gut damaged by coeliac disease) and acute diarrhoeal disease.
+We commonly start with SCD for our clients who have a moderate SIBO overgrowth, IBD (UC and Crohn's disease), Coeliac disease (yes, going gluten free is not enough for healing a gut damaged by coeliac disease) and acute diarrheal disease.